Why Work at National Fuel

 Energy Affordability Program (EAP) – Provides monthly bill discounts on gas delivery charges currently ranging from $3-$23.36.
 Households who receive HEAP or another form of financial assistance from certain government or tribal programs may be eligible.
 Discounts are subject to change.

-Emergency HEAP – Part of HEAP, but for qualified households who’ve recently received a shutoff notice or whose service has been shut off.
-Applications will open January 2, 2025.
+Emergency HEAP – Part of HEAP, but for qualified households who have recently received a shutoff notice or whose service has been shut off.
+Applications will open January 2, 2026.

 Neighbor for Neighbor – Available on a first-come, first-served basis and provides qualified low-income Western New Yorkers with help paying their heating bills, preventing disconnection of service and more.
 Qualifying individuals or families may receive up to $300 per program year.